Buy This Book Buy This Series

 Violence

 • Claudette is arrested for refusing to give up her spot on the city bus.
-The narrator describes, “One of the officers grabbed her hands, the other grabbed her arm and they pulled her out of her seat and into the aisle.
+The narrator describes, “One of the officers grabbed her hands, the other grabbed her arm, and they pulled her out of her seat and into the aisle.
 Her schoolbooks tumbled onto the floor.
 As they dragged her backward down the aisle and off the bus, one of the officers kicked her.”
-This event is described over several paragraphs.
+This event is described in several paragraphs.

 • The narrator describes how the boycott on the city buses ended in Montgomery.
 “To intimidate them…protestors were fired from jobs, received death threats, and were even bombed in their homes.
 Many were the victims of violence.”